 - Gets out and does homework

 - Puts the file with the squillion bits of paper out for daddy to read through in daddy’s cubby

 - Packs bag for the next day going through his checklist

 Depending on the homework this all takes 20-30 minutes.
 When he has finished he can play.

-I wanted this to be a habit that will help my son as he gets older, to deal with what needs to be dealt with first and then relax properly without the thought that you know you still have more work to do.
+I wanted this to be a habit that will help my son as he gets older.
+To deal with what needs to be dealt with first and then relax properly without the thought that you know you still have more work to do.

-He had school dinners, so no need to pack a lunch but if a packed lunch was needed I would be inclined to prep it the night before, I like my slow, easy-going, stress-free starts to the day.
+He had school dinners, so no need to pack a lunch.
+But if a packed lunch was needed, I would be inclined to prep it the night before.
+I like my slow, easy-going, stress-free start to the day.

-The final part of this section is to make sure that your home is set up so that it is easy for you kids to put their stuff away and find what they need for the next day.
+The final part thing is to make sure that your home is set up so that it is easy for your kids to put their stuff away and find what they need for the next day.